Swaptoshi/swaptoshi-service/docs/CONTRIBUTING.md

 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Lisk Service which the suggestion is related to.
+* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of Klayr Service which the suggestion is related to.
 You can use [this tool](http://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
-* **Explain why this enhancement would be useful** to most Lisk and Lisk Service users.
+* **Explain why this enhancement would be useful** to most Klayr and Klayr Service users.
-* **Specify which version of Lisk and Lisk Service you’re using.**
+* **Specify which version of Klayr and Klayr Service you’re using.**
 * **Specify the name and version of the OS you’re using.**

 ## Styleguides